 Our Golden Retrievers have been a major part of our lives for over 20 years.
 From stimulating the newborns to caring for the elderly, we have been enriched by their love of life and their unconditional love.
 I have been a member and director of the Golden Retriever Club of Alberta for a number of years.
 I am passionate about this breed and believe in protecting it from people who own or breed unethically, for other unscrupulous reasons.
 A high percentage of our dogs go into service and assistance work and it is very rewarding to see these relationships blossom.

-A lifelong love of growing, gardening and a spell of being a floral designer at the Banff Spring Hotel, has developed into growing flowers for the markets, DIY brides, florists and workshops.
+A lifelong love of growing, gardening and a spell of being a floral designer at the Banff Spring Hotel, has developed into growing flowers for the markets, florists, workshops, wedding flowers and upick opportunities.

 A creative vein runs through me and with my degree in sculpture I run a studio that produces work for galleries, online sales and workshops in predominately glass.